clementgallet/libTAS/README.md

 To run this program, just type:

-    ./linTAS game_executable_path [game_cmdline_arguments]
+    ./linTAS [game_executable_path [game_cmdline_arguments]]

 You can type `./linTAS -h` to have a description of the program options.

-The program prompts a text-based user interface where you can start the game or change several options.
+The program prompts a graphical user interface where you can start the game or change several options.

 Here are the default controls when the game has started:

 - frame advancing, using the `V` key
 - pause/play, using the `pause` key
 - fast forward, using the `tab` key
-- record and playback inputs
-- dump the audio/video

 Note: the game starts up **paused**.